 There are also some circumstances in which you may be resident but lose your personal allowance.
 This means you may pay more tax.
 There is more information on this topic on our webpage ‘How are foreign income and gains taxed?’.

 How do I tell HMRC what my residence status is?

 In the UK, you self-assess your residence and domicile status.

-There is no formal process for agreeing your residence status with HMRC (or even for advising them of your arrival in the UK), however if you are someone who is required to submit a tax return, you will need to complete SA109 ‘Residence, remittance basis etc.’ supplementary pages if your residence status is relevant to the entries on your tax return (for example, if you have left out your foreign income and gains on the basis that you consider yourself non-resident in the UK).
-This is then subject to potential audit by HMRC if they wish to challenge the position you have taken.
+There is no formal process for agreeing your residence status with HMRC (or even for advising them of your arrival in the UK), however if you are someone who is required to submit a tax return, you will need to complete SA109 ‘Residence, remittance basis etc.’ supplementary pages if your residence status is relevant to the entries on your tax return (for example, if you have left out your foreign income and gains on the basis that you consider yourself to be non-resident in the UK).
+This is then subject to potential enquiry by HMRC if they wish to challenge the position you have taken.

 It is important that you keep certain information and records to justify the position you have taken, if necessary.